msteffan/fundamentals/02_chapter/06_lesson.md

 So far, we've been making changes to files on our computers, what are known as "local" changes.

-To collaborate with others (and also to backup our files just in case our computer is out of commission) we need to set up "remote" repositories.
+To share our work with others (and also to backup our files just in case our computer is out of commission) we need to set up "remote" repositories.

 ### What is GitHub?

-GitHub is a company, famous for the platform   they built to manage Git repositories in the cloud.
-On Github, developers can share their code, comment on, and review code changes.
+GitHub is a company, famous for the platform they built to manage Git repositories remotely in the cloud.

-Github is a lot like Dropbox.
+Github is a lot like Dropbox –thought it's much a more powerful collaboration tool.
+On Github, developers can not only host and share their code, they can also comment on other people's code, review changes and edit directly in the browser.

 ## Our GitHub Flow